bknowles/zero-to-cloud/slides/lessons/01_slide.md

 1. Location & Localization vs. Culturation & Distance
 1. If You Don't Have the Proof, "It" Doesn't Exist
 1. Choose Your Employers and Co-Workers Wisely

+    * Hiring should be looked at as Talent Acquisition

 .notes 30 seconds -- Ideally, the people you work for should be the kind of people you would want as friends even if you weren't working there.
 And